PiesAreCircle/UHProjectEco/README.md

-# UHProjectEco
+# UHProjectStride

-This is for us.
-I will write something better later.
+## Introduction to Github
+For simplicity, I suggest using [github desktop](https://desktop.github.com/)

+I'll write more later since we are about to do stuff